timescale/docs/use-timescale/schema-management/manage-storage.md

 read-and-write workload of more recent data.

 <Highlight type="note">
-Using tablespaces is one way to manage data storage costs with TimescaleDB.
+Using tablespaces is one way to manage data storage costs with Timescale.
 You can also use [compression](/use-timescale/latest/compression) and [data retention](/use-timescale/latest/data-retention) to reduce your storage requirements.